Benjamin Altheimer

-Benjamin Altheimer (March 6, 1850 – April 30, 1938) was a German-born Jewish-American banker and philanthropist.
+Benjamin Altheimer (March 6, 1850 – April 30, 1938), was a German-born Jewish-American banker and philanthropist.

 Life

 Altheimer was born on March 6, 1850, in Darmstadt, the Grand Duchy of Hesse, the son of Moses Altheimer and Salome Loew.

 Altheimer attended the Reinhardt Institute and the Darmstadt Realschule, after which he received private instruction in mathematics and languages at Darmstadt and Frankfurt.
 In 1868, he immigrated to America and worked as a cotton merchant in Forest City and Memphis, Tennessee.
 He lived there for some time, after which he returned to Germany and lived there for a year.
-He then returned to America and moved to St. Louis, Missouri, in 1874.
+He then returned to America and moved to St. Louis in 1874.
 There, he became an investment banker and established the Altheimer & Rawlings Investment Co., which he was president of.
-In 1916, when his business partner died, he sold his bank, retired from the business, and moved to New York City, New York.
+In 1916, when his business partner died, he sold his bank, retired from the business, and moved to New York City.
 He lived there for the rest of his life.

 In 1918, Altheimer proposed the institution of Flag Day to President Woodrow Wilson, who declared it a national holiday shortly afterwards.
 On the 150th anniversary of the adoption of the American flag two years later, the American Flag Association awarded him with the Cross of Honor.
 During the great blizzard of 1912, he introduced the Emergency Relief Association and Bundle Day, which were credited in successfully clothing the poor.
 The Emergency Relief Association later became a permanent body.
 During the yellow fever epidemic in the South, he called for the first meeting for the relief of victims of the disease and was appointed by the mayor of St. Louis to a three-person commission to take charge of the movement.
-He was also an organizer of the Missouri Charity Week, a director of the Cleveland Jewish Orphanage, a co-founder and treasurer of the National Jewish Hospital for Consumptives, and a co-founder and chairman of the Pretorius Memorial Library of Washington University.
+He was also an organizer of the Missouri Charity Week, a director of the Cleveland Jewish Orphanage, a co-founder and treasurer of the National Jewish Hospital for Consumptives, and a co-founder and chairman of the Pretorius Memorial Library of Washington University in St. Louis.